The field of moduli of plane curves: Abstract

 \section{Abstract}

-It is a classical fact going back to F. Klein that an elliptic curve $E$ over $\bar{\mathbb{Q}}$ is defined by a homogeneous polynomial in $3$ variables with coefficients in $\mathbb{Q}(j_{E})$, where $j_{E}$ is the $j$-invariant of $E$, and $\mathbb{Q}(j_{E})$ is the \emph{field of moduli} of $E$.
-The general definition of field of moduli goes back to T. Matsusaka and G. Shimura.
-With few exceptions, it coincides with the intersection of the fields where the curve is defined.
+We prove that a smooth, complex plane curve of odd degree can be defined by a polynomial with coefficients in $\mathbb{R}$ if and only if it is isomorphic to its complex conjugate; there are counterexamples in even degree.
+Over arbitrary base fields of characteristic $0$, we prove that a smooth plane curve of degree prime with $6$ can be defined by a polynomial with coefficients in the field of moduli.

-We prove that every smooth plane curve of degree prime with $6$ is defined by a homogeneous polynomial with coefficients in the field of moduli.
-Furthermore, we show that most plane curves in arbitrary degree, and more generally most algebraic cycles in $\mathbb{P}^{2}$ with finite automorphism group, descend to a Brauer-Severi surface over the field of moduli.
+We also prove results about fields of moduli of algebraic cycles in $\mathbb{P}^{2}$.
+In particular, these apply to singular plane curves of arbitrary degree, too.